Home

 TA-DA!
 You have just created a Chicken Kiev - a chicken recipe fit for royalty!

-Whatever you choose, try to keep the starch and vegetable preparation simple so seasonings do not "fight with" the butter sauce you created for your chicken breasts.
+Whatever you choose, try to keep the starch and vegetable preparation simple so seasonings do not "fight” with the butter sauce you created for your chicken breasts.

 Enjoy your Chicken Kiev and the company of those you share it with!